Jamil/sabre_dev_studio/README.md

 ## Introduction

 This is designed as a thin wrapper around Sabre's APIs, documentation for which can be found at https://developer.sabre.com/docs/read/Home .
-The class handles authentication, request generation, and object conversion - instead of returning a dictionary, it can serialize the dictionary into a Named Tuple, with Pythonic naming conventions for the attributes.
+The class handles authentication, request generation, and object conversion - instead of returning a dictionary, it can serialize the dictionary into a Named Tuple, with Pythonic naming conventions for the attributes (e.g. `origin_city` instead of `OriginCity`).

 I'm not affiliated with Sabre -- this is just a small tool that I found useful when writing Python scripts which use Sabre Dev Studio, and thought I'd share it.
-It's licensed under the MIT license (terms in LICENSE).
+It's licensed under the MIT license (terms in `LICENSE`).

 ## Usage